Project-Kleutghen/jades-project-9/index.md

 with the Islamic world.
 It was launched as an accompaniment and enhancement of Dr. Kristina Kleutghen’s upcoming book __"The Local Exotic: Fabricating Foreign Taste in Eighteenth-Century Chinese Decorative Arts"__.
 The project launched in August 2019 and is currently active.

 The collection items in this edition of the website are from The National Palace Museum, Taipei, (courtesy of [NPMT Website](https://www.npm.gov.tw/?l=2)).
+The map pages are currently under revision.

 ### Browse the Collection